The Witch in a Box

 American wizards didn't have the same prejudices when it came to mixing technology and magic that the British wizarding community had and she'd seen a number of interesting gadgets since coming to America.
 One of the first things she planned to do when she was paid for the summer and before heading home was to get her own tablet computer.
 She wasn't sure if it would work at Hogwarts but if it did she knew it would come in handy when she started working there in the fall.

 "What did you find?" she asked, curious but unable to read the screen from her position.

 "Not much.
 The person who is supposed to be buried here," he waved at the grave, "was a teacher at one of the local muggle high schools who died mysteriously a few years ago.
-She also belonged to the Kalderash tribe, a gypsy clan known for its creative use of curses."
+She also belonged to a branch of the Kalderash gypsy tribe known for its creative use of curses."